Coinage of Asia: China

-Ancient Chinese knife and spade coins of the Zhou and Xin dynasties, and some others.
+Ancient Chinese knife and spade coins of the Zhou and Xin dynasties, Japanese Tenpō Tsūhō and some others.
 Some appear to be forgeries.

 A Chinese coin of the Ming dynasty, inscribed 永樂通寶 (Yong Le tong bao) or Yong Le currency.
 Yong Le was the regnal name of Emperor Zhu Di (1402–24).

 Some time around the 7th century BCE, coins shaped like utensils emerged in China.
 In most regions, spade-shaped coins were issued, while knife-shaped coins were issued in the North-East.
 In the state of Chu (in Southern China), small oval bronze pieces were issued.
 Numismatists and archaeologists believe that the minting of coins was not organized by the central authority, i.e. the royal court of Zhou.
 The spade and knife coins underwent a number of changes in size, shape and inscriptions.

 Cowrie shells are found in archaeological excavations that date back to the Shang era (2nd millennium BCE).
 These might have been used as currency, but there is not agreement as to whether they did serve a currency purpose or not.
 Various other bronze artifacts have been described as money (e.g. "bridge money"); these are now believed to be various types of ornaments, not related to currency.

 During the 4th century BCE, a new type of coins, the "ban liang" type, was introduced in the Western state of Qin.
 The ban liang coins were round, cast bronze coins with a hole in the center, inscribed "ban liang", or half liang (a weight unit).
 Qin eventually conquered the other states of China and replaced the defunct Zhou dynasty with the Qin dynasty in 221 BCE.
 The monetary systems of China were now standardized, based on the Qin model, and knife and spade coins were replaced with ban liang coins.
 The round, cast base metal coins of the Far East are known as cash coins.
 The cash coins were customarily strung together with hempen threads into standard-size strings of cash, representing a fixed value.